Felder Sprenger + Partner, Treuhand und Unternehmensberatung, Liechtenstein Logo

 Legislation, Constitutional Law and Time Pressure

 German constitutional law sets strict limits on retroactive taxation; genuine retroactivity is generally impermissible.
-In practice, however, tax reforms often operate with cut-off dates or de facto anticipatory effects from the moment political intentions are announced.
+In practice, however, tax reforms frequently operate with cut-off dates or de facto anticipatory effects from the moment political intentions are announced.

 Foundation Solutions as a Strategic Response

-The decisive factor therefore lies less in the legal form of the recipient than in the timing of the structuring.
-A timely transfer of business assets into a foundation can result in the long-term preservation of the – often more favorable – tax framework applicable at the time of transfer.
+A timely contribution of business assets can result in later tightenings – such as restrictions on relief provisions or the abolition of mitigating mechanisms – not applying retroactively.
 This effect is not merely temporary but may extend across generations, as foundations are typically designed for permanence.

 FS+P AG: Structure, Foresight and Legally Sound Implementation

 Together with its network partners, FS+P AG, based in Liechtenstein, advises entrepreneurs, families and asset holders on national and international wealth and succession planning.
-A particular focus lies on assessing new tax policy developments – especially in the area of inheritance and wealth taxes – and on the legally secure, long-term structuring of business and private assets.
-From the perspective of a long-term-oriented wealth planner, the objective is not short-term tax optimization, but stability, predictability and the preservation of entrepreneurial performance in the interests of society, employees and future generations.
+A particular focus lies on assessing new tax policy developments – especially in the area of inheritance and wealth tax – and on the legally secure, long-term structuring of business and private assets.
+From the perspective of a long-term-oriented wealth planner, the objective is not short-term tax optimisation, but stability, predictability and the preservation of entrepreneurial performance in the interests of society, employees and future generations.

 Contact us